Plaza

 Getting to the Plaza

-The way to the Plaza is an experience in itself: from the main entrance of the Elbphilharmonie, an 82-metre-long, curved escalator with elaborate lighting leads visitors up through the old Kaispeicher building.
-At the top, on the 6th floor, a panorama window offers a spectacular view down the river Elbe towards the harbour and docks.
+The journey to the Plaza is an experience in itself: from the main entrance of the Elbphilharmonie, an 82-metre-long, curved escalator with elaborate lighting takes visitors up through the old Kaispeicher building.
+At the top of the escalator, on the 6th floor, a panorama window offers a spectacular view down the river Elbe towards the harbour and docks.
 Visitors then take a second, shorter escalator up to the Plaza on the 8th floor.

-Approximately 8,000 discs glitter in the two-way Tube – the world’s first curved escalator, with a total travel time of approx. 2.5 minutes.
+Approximately 8,000 discs sparkle in the two-way »Tube« – the world’s first curved escalator, with a total travel time of approximately 2.5 minutes.

 On Offer on the Plaza